tomcam/guten1.github.io/tutorial.md

 ```

-For example, you'll see constructions like this:
+For example, in Gutenberg templates you'll see constructions like this embedded in the template's HTML:

 ```
 <link rel="stylesheet" href="{{ get_url(path="hyde.css") }}">